orangespaceman/folio/src/cv/index.md

 #### June 2011 - Present: Freelance web developer, Brighton

 I run my own company – f90 ltd – through which I have worked on a range of projects for numerous clients including digital design agencies based in London and Brighton.
-My clients have included Dare, Decoded, Bilbary and Langland, working on projects for Team GB, Sony, EE and a number of charities and not-for-profit organisations.
+I have worked on projects for On Running, Team GB and Swell/Surfdome, along with a number of charities and not-for-profit organisations.

 #### March 2010 - Present: Visiting Lecturer, City University, London